s0rta/revengate-new/roadmap.md

 - [x] bug: deck simulator percentiles are innacurate
 - [x] bug: tag on self corrupt the next Move command (#32)
 - [ ] bug: paralized is not saved (#38)
+- [ ] bug: new board is now saved when entering a new area

 - [ ] type a few stories
 - [ ] don't change Tally and Mem every time the scene is loaded in the editor